hosseinimh/ApiResource/README.md

 ## Installation
-Its a PHP Laravel project, so first you need to install `Composer` then run this command in `CMD`:
+Its a PHP Laravel project, so first you need to install `Composer` and then run this command in `CMD`:
 ```bash
 composer create-project laravel/laravel api_resource
 ```